-Exclusively dedicated to mountain bikers, this itinerary runs along the ridges of the Gothic Line where, least than a century ago, many ferocious battles were fought.
-It is a ring route that rides along the border with Marche, between vineyards, grain fields, and olive groves.
-Some unexpected glimpses of the Montefeltro hills surprise the eye of the rider.
+Exclusively dedicated to mountain bikers, this itinerary runs along the ridges of the Gothic Line where, less than a century ago, many ferocious battles were fought.
+It is a ring route along the border with Marche Region between vineyards, grain fields, and olive groves.
+Some unexpected glimpses of the Montefeltro hills surprise the eye of the ride,r.

-The Balconies of Piero della Francesco is a route that goes through the privileged observation points of the Italian masters of painting.
-It is a journey back to the time of the Renaissance art, the junction point between some familiar places and the great masterpieces of painting.
+The Montefeltro Art Views is a route that goes through the privileged observation points of the Italian masters of painting.
+It is a journey back to the time of Renaissance art, the junction point between some familiar places and the great masterpieces of painting.

-Leonardo da Vinci, Raffaello, Piero della Francesco and other great artists of the past set their paintings in this hills.
-Many of the work we admire today in the most important museum portray this very landscape.
+Leonardo da Vinci, Raffaello, Piero della Francesco, and other great artists of the past set their paintings on these hills.
+Many of the works we admire today in the most important museum portray this landscape.

 Rimini, Santarcangelo di Romagna, Verucchio, San Clemente, San Giovanni in Marignano and Coriano have something in common.
-They’re the cities of Sangiovese di Romagna, one of the most famous Italian wines.
+They’re among the cities of Sangiovese di Romagna, one of the oldest and most famous Italian wines.

-This is a travel through the villages and the wine cellars that rely on this traditional production, in its shades and variety.
-This trip is specifically gastronomic; try convincing a nondrinking friend to be your driver so you can have all the sips you wish.
+This is travel through the villages and the wine cellars that rely on this traditional production, in its shades and variety.
+This trip is specifically gastronomic; try convincing a non-drinking friend to be your driver, so you can have all the sips you wish.

 Have you ever dreamed of spending a nice sunny day on a boat, sunbathing, and swinging with the sea?